 A Matter of Interpretation: Federal Courts and the Law

-by Antonin Scalia, with commentary by Amy Gutmann editor, by Gordon S. Wood, by Laurence H. Tribe, by Mary Ann Glendon, by Ronald Dworkin
+by Antonin Scalia, edited by Amy Gutmann, with commentary by Gordon S. Wood, Laurence H. Tribe, Mary Ann Glendon and Ronald Dworkin

 Scalia holds strong convictions.
 Charming and pugnacious, he appears to enjoy and sometimes even to court controversy.
 To the general public this tendency is most visible in Scalia’s many opinions that articulate conservative positions on hotly contested issues like abortion rights and affirmative action.
 But to the legal profession Scalia is equally well known for his insistent advocacy of the interpretative method known as textualism.